Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

-a script that creates an alias Name ls Value rm * 1.Hello you: a script that printss hello user,where user is the current Linux user
+a script that creates an alias Name ls Value rm * 1.Hello you: a script that printss hello user,where user is the current Linux user 2.The path to success is to take massive,determined action